 The first patented magnetic induction loop communication system was invented by Joseph Poliakoff in Great Britain in 1937.
 “Hearing loops” work today for the same reasons today as in 1937 but the systems have evolved, just as audio engineering and computerization have.
-Since 2007, hearing loop systems comply with an international standard, the IEC60118-4, in order to be fully commissioned.
+Since 2007, hearing loop systems comply with an international standard (IEC60118-4) to be fully commissioned.

 A hearing loop consists of one or more physical loops of copper cable (coil or flat) which are installed within any size of public space – indoor or outdoors.
-The cable carries an electromagnetic field throughout the looped space which can be picked up by a telecoil-equipped hearing aid, a cochlear implant (CI) processor, or a hand-held hearing loop receiver for individuals without telecoil-compatible hearing aids.
+The cable generates an electromagnetic field throughout the looped space which can be picked up by a telecoil-equipped hearing aid, a cochlear implant (CI) processor, or a hand-held hearing loop receiver.

 Audio induction (hearing) loop technology gained a bit of traction in the 1950s but the growth of the industry was regionally uneven and full of “ups and downs” due to the quality of amplifiers and education of the installers.
 A working knowledge of physics and acoustical engineering is critical and many loop installers were doing their best — but not always delivering projects with uniform, equally distributed audio signals.

 “Dead spots” in some projects left people wondering why they had invested in the project at all.
 To resolve this issue of poor installations, and to prevent further damage to the reputation of the technology and the manufacturers, the international code for compliance was upgraded substantially in 2007.